evansims/evansims/README.md

 }
 ```

-_"Nothing is immutable.
-Everything around you is the way it is because someone no smarter than you decided it should be that way."_
+_"The one immutable truth of this world is this: everything around you is the way it is because someone no smarter than you decided it should be that way."_

 ⭐ If you find my contributions helpful, please consider making a donation to [Out in Tech](https://outintech.com/).